teamjorge/ibt/README.md

 * Quick parsing of file metadata.
 * Grouping of *ibt* files into the sessions where they originate from.
 * Great test coverage and code documentation.
 * Freedom to use it your own way.
-Most of what is needed are public functions/methods.
+Most functions/methods has been made public.

 ## Examples

-Please see the `examples` folder for detailed usage instructions.
+Please see the [`examples`](https://github.com/teamjorge/ibt/tree/main/examples) folder for detailed usage instructions.

 To try the examples locally, please clone to repository: